-The Proxy Voting Committee may consider certain proxy voting research and recommendations integral to the stewardship, engagement, and research services provided by EOS.
-However, the Proxy Voting Committee does not grant proxy voting authority to EOS and considers such research and recommendations among many factors it deems relevant to making proxy voting decisions to enhance the long-term value of the securities being voted.
+The Proxy Voting Committee may consider certain proxy voting research and recommendations provided by third party advisory firms.
+However, the Proxy Voting Committee does not grant proxy voting authority to the third party advisory firms and considers such research and recommendations among many factors it deems relevant to making proxy voting decisions to enhance the long-term value of the securities being voted.